 A TMC can offer valuable insights and advice on how to streamline your business travels and save yourself some admin.
-Here are five must-haves that a TMC can offer start-ups:
+Here are six must-haves that a TMC can offer start-ups:

 Today’s modern traveller doesn’t want to sacrifice comfort for cash, but they want to know they are getting the best deal possible for what they spend – and feel like they have been given something extra too for their continued loyalty, whether that’s a discount, room or flight upgrade or a free meal.

 In most cases, to qualify for an upgrade at a hotel, the company will need to guarantee they will book at least 100 nights.
 This can be a tall order, especially for a start-up.
 By booking through a travel management company with global buying power such as Corporate Traveller, your company could enjoy the same upgrades and discounted corporate rates as the large players in the market.

 A flexible travel policy that grows with your start-up

 The perception among start-ups is often that their travel spend is not large enough to be managed.
 However, just because you are a smaller business, it doesn’t mean you shouldn’t have a travel policy.
 If anything, it’s even more reason to have one.
 Smaller companies typically don’t have the buffer bigger businesses have when it comes to wastage.
 A travel policy helps you keep track of what you’re spending on your business travel, as well as putting rules and procedures in place that avoid unnecessary expenditure.
 A TMC can help develop your travel programme as your business grows.